IELTS Vocabulary M (Part 2)

 mellifluous adj.
 Sweetly or smoothly flowing.

 melodious adj.
-Characterized by a sweet succession of sounds.
+Characterised by a sweet succession of sounds.

 melodrama n.
 A drama with a romantic story or plot and sensational situation and incidents.